UX Research

 I also performed quantitative and qualitative competitor analysis, which I derived important conclusions from and summarized into briefs that were distributed to everyone in the company.

-First, I extracted some key quotes and points from the user interviews.
-Then, I separated them into positive or negative and other Emotions, Servicing, Performance, and Communication.
+First, I extracted key data from the user interviews.
+Then, I separated them as positive or negative, and pertaining to Emotions, Servicing, Performance, or Communication.
 I then color coded them under topics such as amenities and underperformance.

 Then, I pinpointed common threads between the interview data, extracted insights, and translated them into needs.
 I narrowed the needs into one central user need and expectation.
 This serves to guide the company with a singular theme that their customers are looking for from the service.